nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_deploy/objects_deploy.rst

 #.
 Provide two available IP addresses for Object Store Storage Network static IPs (2 IPs required)

-   Select two available IPs in your network (just ping a few IPs to check if they are avaialable or use a port scanner to determine this)
+   Select two available IPs in your network (just ping a few IPs in your cluster's subnet to check if they are avaialable or use a port scanner to determine this)

    .. figure:: images/buckets_03.png